Programs & Activities

 Education Programs & Interactive Discussions

-The Division of Medical Ethics and Humanities (DMEH) develops and presents educational programs for health care professionals, students, and interested community members on a variety of issues in medical ethics and humanities.
+The Medical Ethics and Humanities Program develops and presents educational programs for health care professionals, students, and interested community members on a variety of issues in medical ethics and humanities.
 Two Continuing Medical Education (CME) accredited programs in the regularly scheduled series (RSS) are the Evening Ethics and the Physicians Literature and Medicine programs.

-As a division of internal medicine, the DMEH also presents two to three Internal Medicine Grand Rounds per year and holds interactive discussions of ethics cases monthly at noon resident conferences for the University of Utah and Veterans Memorial Hospitals.
+As a program within the Division of General Internal Medicine, Medical Ethics presents two to three Internal Medicine Grand Rounds per year and holds interactive discussions of ethics cases monthly at noon resident conferences for the University of Utah and Veterans Memorial Hospitals.

 Visiting Speakers & Events

-The David Green Memorial Lectureship in Pediatrics is named in honor of a pediatric ethicist and past member of the DMEH.
+The David Green Memorial Lectureship in Pediatrics is named in honor of a pediatric ethicist and past member of the Medical Ethics and Humanities Program.
 Co-sponsored by the Department of Pediatrics and the Primary Children’s Hospital Medical Executive Committee, the David Green speaker presents at Pediatric Grand Rounds and facilitates an Evening Ethics session.

-In 2015, the DMEH collaborated with UtahPresents to bring Michael Milligan’s performance “Mercy Killers” to campus.
+In 2015, the Medical Ethics collaborated with UtahPresents to bring Michael Milligan’s performance “Mercy Killers” to campus.